yuka-with-data/Spotify-MultiPage-Streamlit/README.md

 ## Work in Progress: Soothing Music Chatbot

 We are thrilled to announce our upcoming project — a Soothing Music Chatbot designed to elevate your music experience to a whole new level of relaxation and personalization.
-Here's what you can look forward to:

 ## About

-Music dataGalax is developed by yuka_with_data, a music data lover.
+rhythmGalax is developed by yuka_with_data, a music data lover.
 The goal is to make music data analysis accessible and engaging for everyone.

 ## Contact